mpoplavkov/indexation/README.md

 ## Notes

 - it doesn't track deleted files and directories, so that if they will be recreated, they will no longer be indexed.

+## Possible features

+- add consistency for complex queries to the index, such that each part of the query executes on the same snapshot of the index.